Careers

 We also hire faculty into term appointments for a specified period of time for courses taught in the Department of Psychology.
 Sessional lecturers teach and/or perform related duties, including course coordination or lab supervision, for a period of less than 12 months.

-The Department of Psychology in the Faculty of Arts and Social Sciences at UBC, Okanagan campus, requires a sessional instructor to teach the following course during the 2025 summer term 1 academic year (May 12, 2025 – June 19, 2025):
+The Department of Psychology in the Faculty of Arts and Social Sciences at UBC, Okanagan campus, requires sessional instructors to teach the following courses during Term 1 and Term 2 of Summer 2025.

 Applicants with a PhD in the discipline or a related discipline, and relevant research and post-secondary teaching experience are preferred.